KingsOnline/adapt-h5p/README.md

 * H5P-timeline https://github.com/KingsOnline/h5p-adapt-timeline
 * H5P-interactive-video https://github.com/KingsOnline/h5p-adapt-interactive-video

-If you have an idea of what else you would like supported please email simon.date@kcl.ac.uk .
+Note as these are independent versions of each content type they may not have the most up to date features.
+If you wish for a content type to be update or if you wish for another to be converted to work with H5P please email [simon.date@kcl.ac.uk](mailto:simon.date@kcl.ac.uk).

 Limitations
 --------
 This component has only been tested with H5P hosted on Drupal.
-Further testing required to ensure it works with older browsers as well as with different h5p hosted platforms.
+Further testing required to ensure it works with other CMS platforms.

+Ensure that your CMS has [cross origin resource sharing ](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled or you will have to host your Adapt courses on the same domain.